5 Min. Read

 Akash Network, aligning with the ethos of open-source development, has facilitated the building of SDXL on its platform.
 Overclock Labs developed a web application on the Akash Supercloud to demonstrate its capabilities, with key contributions from Zach Horn, Andrey Arapov, and Akash Insider Julius Haus.
 This project aimed to create an accessible, permissionless platform for users to interact with Akash’s compute resources, showcasing the use of a variety of NVIDIA GPUs, from high-performance models like the L40 and A100 to more cost-effective options.

-The architecture of SDXL on Akash features a three-layered backend, including a websocket server, a manual load balancer, and several A1111 instances deployed across multiple GPUs.
+The architecture of Akash SDXL features a three-layered backend, including a websocket server, a manual load balancer, and several A1111 instances deployed across multiple GPUs.
 The app efficiently manages user requests, ensuring quick response times and reliability.
 It also includes a simple, user-friendly frontend built with React and Typescript, incorporating ChakraUI components.

-The development and deployment of SDXL on Akash exemplify the potential of open-source Superclouds in optimizing resources for application development.
+The development and deployment of Akash SDXL exemplify the potential of open-source Superclouds in optimizing resources for application development.
 This project is a testament to decentralized communities’ collaborative spirit and open-source development’s benefits.
 Akash Network continues to encourage and support developers through open bounties, paving the way for future AI deployments and broader application possibilities on the Supercloud.

 Onboarding high-performance compute providers and validating the ‘Repurposed ETH Miner’ thesis